-Carrot Soup with Kale and Roasted Chickpeas and Thyme is a creamy and textured make-ahead soup!
+This is about to become your new favorite soup!
+This Carrot Soup Recipe with Kale and Roasted Chickpeas and Thyme is a creamy and textured make-ahead soup!
 The carrots give this slightly sweet flavor and creaminess to the soup, while the Chickpeas give it more depth and thicken it up.
 The thyme brings a gentle earthy and lemony flavor to the dish that blends so beautifully with the carrots for an addictive taste.
 Finally, the kale gives you texture, something to chew on and brings another hearty layer to this amazing soup!

 Carrot Soup is great as a starter, but hearty enough to be a meal.
 It’s a vegetarian delight, but will also satisfy any meat-eater!

 I started making carrot puree for my girls when they were babies and then one day, I decided to turn it into an adult soup by adding some onion and thyme to it.
 This version takes it to another level by adding Kale and Chickpeas, so it’s incredibly hearty as well as incredibly healthy with vitamins, nutrients, fiber, and protein!

 You can double or even triple this recipe and prep it ahead for lunches for the week or freeze for a later date when you need a quick reheat dinner to turn to!